-Grotto Canyon Trail is a 2.5 mile moderately trafficked out and back trail located near Bighorn No 8, Alberta, Canada.
+Grotto Canyon Trail is a 2.5 mile moderately trafficked out and back trail located near Bighorn No 8, Alberta, Canada that features a waterfall.
 The trail is good for all skill levels and primarily used for hiking and rock climbing.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash